thompson42/pyspark-dse-cookbook/README.md

 In this use case example we can avoid Step (3) by placing a TTL on the flight's row, the flight will automatically be purged from the R/T store after "x" amount of time from insertion (or reaching a completed status..., or some other parameter...)

-TTLs only exist on columns, not rows, however there is a convenience method when inserting a row for the first time; if you place a TTL on the INSERT all columns get the same TTL.
+TTLs only exist on columns, not rows, however there is a convenience when inserting a row for the first time; if you place a TTL on the INSERT, all columns get the same TTL.
 Here is an example:

 ```